ifeanyicyriacus/CyriacusEnglishDictionary/README.md

 my thought for upcoming version will include more tables, fields and functionalities like {examples, synonyms ,etc..), also i will greatly enjoy your collaboration if you wish to. <br>
 Thanks

+if you know your way around the wordnet open source dictionary pls, say hello!